Aysuarex/TicTacToe/Tictactoe-in-C/README.md

         git clone https://github.com/aysuarex/tictactoe
         ```

-2. After you've downloaded the game folder on your computer using any of the methods above, simply open the folder and click on the executable (application) `Tictactoe` file to launch:
+2. After you've downloaded the game folder on your computer using any of the methods above, simply open the `Tictactoe-in-C` folder and click on the executable (application) `Tictactoe` file to launch:

   ![aysuarex_tictactoe](https://user-images.githubusercontent.com/99369085/186290016-cfdbdeee-9e36-4a65-9bee-fba873e3e745.png)